chemmedia/knowledgeworker-embedded-asset-api/README.md

 # Knowledgeworker Create Embedded Asset API

-A javascript client to integrate rich content packages into responsive [Knowledgeworker Create](https://www.knowledgeworker.com/knowledgeworker-create/?utm_source=code&utm_campaign=embedded-asset-api) contents.
+A Javascript client to integrate rich content packages into responsive [Knowledgeworker Create](https://www.knowledgeworker.com/knowledgeworker-create/?utm_source=code&utm_campaign=embedded-asset-api) contents.

-By embedding rich HTML5 assets into Knowledgeworker Create contents, authors of content marketing or digital learning are able to create immersive web experiences.
+By embedding rich HTML5 assets into Knowledgeworker Create contents, authors of marketing or digital learning contents are able to create immersive web experiences.
 This API client allows embedded content to communicate with the Knowledgeworker Create runtime to integrate smoothly into responsive environments.

 ## Getting Started